H-1B Specialty Worker Visas

 What are some problems, issues, and USCIS/Consular questions which arise when submitting an H-1B Petition and Visa Application?

-White and Associates has more than twenty-five years of experience in preparing H-1B petitions and representing H-1B applicants at US consulates abroad.
+White and Associates has more than 30 years of experience in preparing H-1B petitions and representing H-1B applicants at US consulates abroad.
 Below we list some of the H-1B problem issues we have seen:

 • Certain jobs which one commonly believes to be specialty occupations are not considered so by USCIS (real world vs. “immigration” world);